chethanp11/master/docs/product_howto.md

 - `flows`: list of flow IDs published by the product
 - Optional metadata (category, icon, gallery)

 `config/product.yaml` stores product defaults (autonomy, budgets, flags).
 It is merged into the global Settings object and can be injected into agents/tools via dependency injection.
+Optional UI hints live under `metadata.ui` to drive dynamic inputs/intent in the Streamlit UI.

 ## 4. Flow Definitions